dinnu93/LocMark/STATUS.md

 * Went through the Mapbox javascript docs.
 * Implemented the maps in website and made the controls working but the map marker doesn't work yet.
 * Went through the python-sdk for geocoding and map images, I'll implement the backend tomorrow.

+## 7/10/16

+* Hosted the project on digital ocean server.
+* Got stuck on implementing the map marker, Somehow it's not working even after I followed the docs.